playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-shared-component-logic/index.md

 ## React

-So, you remember how we used `useState` inside of `useWindowSize`?
+So, do you remember how we used `useState` inside of `useWindowSize`?
 That's because all hooks are composable.

 This is true for custom hooks as well, meaning that we can do the following code: